 With renewed federal commitments and state and county leadership pushing for clean energy and climate policies, people are seeking to understand how the Midwest fits into the global climate action puzzle.
-If it were ranked as an independent country, the Midwest would be the fifth largest emitter in the world.
+The U.S. has the by far the largest amount of cumulative carbon emissions in the world and our Midwest region’s emissions remain incredibly high—which means we have a crucial role to play in reducing emissions moving forward.
+If it were ranked as an independent country, the Midwest would be the fifth-largest emitter in the world.

 As Fresh Energy, partners, and supporters continue working to speed Minnesota and the Midwest’s transition to a clean energy economy, it’s imperative that we understand where action for clean energy and climate can have the most impact on greenhouse gas emissions.
 And we know that our region has a critical role to play.
 Why?
 We dive into a handful of reasons below.

-Midwesterners drive a lot—and rack up more mileage travelling further distances.
+Midwesterners drive a lot—and rack up more mileage traveling further distances.

 Pollutants from vehicle exhaust span a wide range, from particulate matter (PM), volatile organic compounds (VOCs), and nitrogen oxides (NOx) to other greenhouse gases (GHGs) like carbon dioxide.
 While their names may seem innocuous, the impact of these GHGs on human health when regularly inhaled is dire, posing the greatest concern for youth, the elderly, and under-resourced communities.